sachinkmohan/sachinkmohan.github.io/_pages/now.md

 ##### Epic - Learn Words Game 🚀

-Currently Working on: Working on the implementation for the 'Learn Words' game.
+Currently Working on: Working on the scoring system.

 #### Things built last sprint.

-- ✅ Launched the app version 2.0 with major change on the JSON structure.
+- ✅ Finished the Quiz module on the learned words.